Sophia Boman: Club career

 Boman was a trialist with the Kansas City Current in the 2025 preseason.
 On June 18, 2025, USL Super League expansion club Sporting JAX announced that they had signed Boman to their inaugural roster.
 She made her professional debut on August 23, playing the entirety of Sporting's inaugural game, a 3–1 loss to DC Power FC.
+On October 4, she scored her first professional goal and had an assist in a 3–3 draw with Brooklyn FC.
+She was an important player for Sporting JAX as they led the standings for much of the season.